MNGuenther/allesfitter/docs/source/performance.rst

     allesfit_all_TMNT_hslice/:
 	    16.4h, 30925 samples, logZ = 1231.49 +- 0.23

+Summary:

 - `unif` does not converge within a reasonable run time for higher dimensions.
 It seems not applicable to our exoplanet scenarios.
 - `rwalk` runs fast, and finds the true solution.
 It shows quite "conservative" (large) posterior errorbars.
 This seems to be the best choice for exoplanet modelling.
 - `slice` is theoretically the most robust, but does not converge within a reasonable run time for higher dimensions.
 - `rslice` runs fast, but gives somewhat funky posteriors / traceplots.
 It seems to be overly confident while missing the true solution.
 - `hslice` is very slow and gives somewhat funky posteriors / traceplots.